knlyons/terraform/website/source/docs/providers/ibmcloud/d/cs_cluster_config.html.markdown

 * `cluster_name_id` - (Required) Name or ID of the cluster.
 * `config_dir` - (Required) The directory where you want the cluster configuration to download.
+* `admin` - (Optional) Set it to true to download config for the admin.
+Default false.
+* `download` - (Optional) Set it to false to skip downloading the config for the admin.
+Default true.
+Since it is part of a data source it means by default the config is downloaded for every `terraform` call.
+For a particular cluster name/id the config is guaranteed to be downloaded to the same path for a given `config_dir`
 * `org_guid` - (Required) The GUID for the Bluemix organization that the cluster is associated with.
 The value can be retrieved from the `ibmcloud_cf_org` data source.
 * `space_guid` - (Required) The GUID for the Bluemix space that the cluster is associated with.
 The value can be retrieved from the `ibmcloud_cf_space` data source.
-* `account_guid` - (Optional) The GUID for the Bluemix account that the cluster is associated with.
+* `account_guid` - (Required) The GUID for the Bluemix account that the cluster is associated with.
 The value can be retrieved from the `ibmcloud_cf_account` data source.

 ## Attributes Reference